newhook/krisp-obsidian-sync/README.md

 ### Stage 3: Sync

 Syncs meetings and summaries to your Obsidian vault.
+All timestamps are automatically converted from UTC to your local timezone.

 ```bash
 ./krisp-sync --step sync --limit 10